 You will get onto highway 11 by keeping left and following the signs as well as your mobile navigation.
-The streets are almost industrial going out of Hualien but all have clearly marked lanes especially for cyclists.
-Once you see the ocean it totally blows your mind how beautiful these rural parts of Taiwan are.
-While 60 percent of the route really is going right along the coastline, 20 percent are leading you through forest and tropical greenery as well.
+The streets are almost industrial going out of Hualien but all have clearly marked lanes designated for cyclists.
+Once you see the ocean it totally blows your mind how beautiful these “rural” parts of Taiwan are.
+While 60 percent of the route really is going right along the coastline, 20 percent are leading you through forest and tropical greenery as well with the remaining 20 percent are spend in more urban areas such as small towns or tunnels.
 Since the area is very mountainous parts of the way are quite challenging and have you ride up steep climbs.
 In October when we did our tour the weather surprised us with uninterrupted sunshine and basically no wind.
 Therefore some parts of our tour were quite hard to tackle, and if I would do it again I would definitely pack more water.
 Online I’ve read that 7-Elevens were abundant along the road but considering the heat and the physical effort you put into the trip, I could have used a little more sustenance.
 Since the terrain is pretty hilly at some points along the way it wasn’t possible to build roads along the coastline.
-In these cases tunnels have been dug into the mountain and you have to go though them for several kilometers.
-I would consider this the only dry spell along the way, since its not too much fun going through a polluted tunnel.
+In these cases tunnels have been dug into the mountain and you have to go through them for several kilometers.
+I would consider this the only dry spell along the way, since its not too much fun riding through a polluted tunnel with limited ventilation.
 But once you come out at the other side and get rewarded with the most amazing sea views, you absolutely know why you signed up for this trip.

-And then there are the many opportunities to take a small detour and go the beach or the ocean directly.
+And then there are the many opportunities to take a small detour and go directly the beach or the ocean.
 When you pay attention you notice all kinds of small roads leading away from the street and towards the water.
 We “only” scheduled 70km for our first day so we had a little extra time to spend exploring the coast.

 This brought us to a couple of amazing black pebbles beaches or stunning viewing platforms from which to watch the waves come and go.
 We even found one swimming beach but didn’t go into the water since we still had half of our distance to go that day.
 We didn’t bring any towels anyways and riding the second half on wet (and salty) bottoms didn’t sound too alluring.